ndrone/HomeAutomation/GarageDoorOpener-client/README.md

 Note **to get the preminified version your must alias it that way at the bottom of the config file**.
 It is not necessary to do this for every small dependency but if its is a larger libary it may be worth it.

-All of the kendo libararies as well as those listed above are already aliased to reference their minified versions and thus can just be added to the list without any additional alias being added.
+All of the kendo libraries as well as those listed above are already aliased to reference their minified versions and thus can just be added to the list without any additional alias being added.

-**Note:** By adding a dependency to this list it will be autmatically included in your bundle even if its not imported in any of your application files.
+**Note:** By adding a dependency to this list it will be automatically included in your bundle even if its not imported in any of your application files.
 Therefore do not add dependencies to this list you are not using and if you remove a dependency from your project remove it from this list as well, to keep the file sizes smaller.

 ## Best Practices